Green-Lab-MDACC/CAPP_SEQ_pipeline/README.md

 # Usage

-The pipeline perform duplex read consensus calling and single-strand consensus calling using the '--call_type' flag.
+The pipeline perform duplex read consensus calling and single-strand consensus calling using the *--call_type* flag.